-I am a freelance product development & production manager, specializing in made in USA garments and accessories.
-I work mainly in NYC and Los Angeles, but can also connect you to manufacturers in the San Francisco Bay Area.
-I have also produced in Italy, Portugal, Peru, Argentina, Mexico, China, and Indonesia.
+I am a product development & production manager, with a focus on in made in USA garments and accessories.
+Stateside, I work mainly in NYC and Los Angeles, but also work with manufacturers in the San Francisco Bay Area.
+Overseas I work with manufacturers in Italy, Portugal, Peru, Argentina, Mexico, China, and Indonesia.

-I have been working as a freelance product development and production manager for my entire career, with a few in-house stints in my days.
+I have been working as a product development and production manager for my entire career.
 Most of the people I work with have known me for a decade or more, so I can help you answer the questions you don’t know to ask and connect you to the people who can help make it happen.

 I genuinely love what I do and am happy to admit that I continue to learn daily, even after being in the industry for what seems like forever.